Atlanta campaign: Pace's Ferry (July 5)

 Johnston put the Chattahoochee River between his army and Sherman's.
 General Howard's IV corps advanced on Pace's Ferry on the river.
 The Confederate pontoon bridge there was defended by dismounted cavalry.
 They were driven away by BG Thomas J. Wood's division of IV Corps.
 The bridge, although damaged, was captured.
 Howard decided not to force a crossing against increased Confederate opposition.
 When federal pontoons arrived on July 8, Howard crossed the river and outflanked the Pace's Ferry defenders.
 This forced them to withdraw; and this permitted Sherman to cross the river, advancing closer to Atlanta.
 Johnston abandoned the River Line and retired south of Peachtree Creek, about 3 mi north of Atlanta.

 Sherman vs. Hood

 Due to public pressure, Confederate President Jefferson Davis had become increasingly irate at Johnston giving ground.
-Finally, on July 17, Davis stripped Johnston of command and replaced him with John Bell Hood.
+Finally, on July 17, Davis stripped Johnston of command and replaced him with John B. Hood.
 Hood may have seemed a more able commander than Johnston, especially on the attack, as seen at Gettysburg, but the Army of Tennessee was short on men, talent, and luck.
 Sherman had been frustrated by Johnston's defensive tactics and was reportedly pleased with the change as the aggressive Hood was more willing to do open battle, thus giving Sherman opportunities to use his superior numbers and firepower to destroy Confederate forces.

 ATLANTA CAMPAIGN: Atlanta and Vicinity (Summer 1864).